Elderberry Syrup Recipe

 2. Pass through a food mill, then discard the skins.

-3. Pour the juice back into the pot (I use a fine-mesh strainer again at this point, but I’m crazy…), add sugar, and cook at a low boil over moderate heat for 15 minutes, until the syrup has thickened.
-Add a spritz of lemon juice.
+3. Pour the juice back into the pot (I use a fine-mesh strainer again at this point), add sugar, and cook at a low boil over moderate heat for 15 minutes, until the syrup has thickened.
+Add a squeeze of lemon juice.
 Cool completely.

 4. Pour into a bottle or jar and store in the refrigerator.